 N K Kurian’s man-made forest is a treasure trove

 KOTTAYAM: It would be no exaggeration to call this wooded sanctuary a haven for nature enthusiasts.
 Welcome to Mango Meadows, a unique biodiversity park in Ayamkudy near Vaikom in Kottayam.
-Stroll through the six-and-a-half-kmlong walkway in this man-made green paradise spread across 35 acres, and you can spot rare species like the Ficus alii tree; Beggar’s bowl or calabash (abundant during the time of the Buddha, who is said to have used its gourd as a food bowl), Cinnamomum camphora, from which camphor is produced; Damas tree; kattupoovarash or rhododendron, which is the national tree of Nepal; Elaeocarpus ganitrus, which yields the Rudraksha beads, and many more.
+Stroll through the six-and-a-half-km-long walkway in this man-made green paradise spread across 35 acres, and you can spot rare species like the Ficus alii tree; Beggar’s bowl or calabash (abundant during the time of the Buddha, who is said to have used its gourd as a food bowl), Cinnamomum camphora, from which camphor is produced and many more.

 A repository of a wide variety of flora and fauna, the park is the result of the dedication and hard work of N K Kurian, a Gulf-returnee, who reminds one that environment conservation is the responsibility of each person.
 In his plot surrounded by paddy fields, he has planted more than 4,800 species of plants, including 700 varieties of trees, 85 types of vegetables and 174 fruit-bearing trees, making it one of the richest artificial forests in the country.